Comonadic Coalgebras and Bousfield Localization: Lifting Bousfield Localization to Comonadic Algebras

 is commutative. \item With $(K,\delta,\eta)$ abbreviated to $K$, the category of $K$-coalgebras is denoted by $\coalgkm$.
 The corresponding forgetful-cofree adjunction is denoted by

 In this adjunction, the forgetful functor $U$ is the left adjoint, and the cofree $K$-coalgebra functor is the right adjoint. \end{enumerate} \end{definition}

-\begin{assumption} Suppose that: \begin{enumerate} \item $\M$ is a model category, and $\C$ is a class of cofibrations between cofibrant objects in $\M$ such that the left Bousfield localization $\lcm$ exists. \item $K$ is a comonad on $\M$ such that the category $\coalgkm$ admits the left-induced model structure via the forgetful functor $U$ to $\M$. \item $\C'$ is the class of maps $f : A \to B$ in $\coalgkm$ such that the induced map
+\begin{assumption} Suppose that: \begin{enumerate} \item $\M$ is a model category, and $\C$ is a class of cofibrations between cofibrant objects in $\M$ such that the left Bousfield localization $\lcm$ exists. \item $K$ is a comonad on $\M$ such that the category $\coalgkm$ admits the left-induced model structure via the forgetful functor $U$ to $\M$. \item $\C'$ is the class of morphisms $f : A \to B$ in $\coalgkm$ such that the induced morphism

 of simplicial sets is a weak equivalence for all $\C$-local objects $X$ in $\M$, where $KX$ is the cofree $K$-coalgebra of $X$ \eqref{forgetful-cofree}. \end{enumerate} \end{assumption}